 What is the Vendor Marketplace and Where is it Located?

 The Vendor Marketplace is part of the vCISO Center in the Corvus Policyholder Dashboard and is available to all Corvus Policyholders.
 The Vendor Marketplace is a centralized repository of thoroughly vetted partners that offer cybersecurity products and services.
-When exploring the Vendor Marketplace, you will be presented with “tiles” that include: descriptions of our cybersecurity partners, what categories of services or products they offer, and upon clicking an individual tile, it will connect you directly to the vendor to take advantage of preferred pricing or discounts.
+When exploring the Vendor Marketplace, you will be presented with “tiles” that include: descriptions of our cybersecurity partners, what categories of services or products they offer, and upon clicking an individual tile, it will connect you directly to the vendor.

 What types of vendors are in the Vendor Marketplace?